khalidgxg/brooder-doc/docs/workflows/shared/reviews-management.md

 ### Customer Endpoints

 *   **Create a Review:** `POST /api/v1/orders/{id}/reviews`
     *   Allows a Customer to submit a review for a completed order.
+See the [Order Management](./orders-management) workflow for details on how an order reaches the `COMPLETED` state.
 *   **List Service Reviews:** `GET /api/v1/services/{id}/reviews`
     *   Fetches all reviews for a specific service.
 *   **List Provider Reviews:** `GET /api/v1/providers/{id}/reviews`